tess1o/go-ecoflow/README.md

 2. Get specified parameters from a device
 3. Get all parameters from a device
 4. Change device's settings

+Basically that's all documented features the Ecoflow REST API provides

 ## Documentation